-One of the great things about cyclical keto is that it makes your body EFFICIENT at going in and out of ketosis.
+One of the great things about cyclic keto eating is that it makes your body EFFICIENT at going in and out of ketosis.
 No more keto flu!

-Sometimes the metabolism can get in a rut.
+Sometimes the metabolism can get in a rut and simply get sluggish.
 Too long in ketosis.
 Too long out of ketosis.
 Too long anywhere.
 Too old, whatever.

 Going in and out of ketosis really keeps it guessing and can keep it from stalling out.

 #2 It can help with weight loss plateaus